This post may contain affiliate links. Please read my disclosure policy.

 This is the best Strawberry Cake recipe and it’s made from scratch!
 It’s a fresh, delicious cake that’s been a family favorite dessert for many years!

 Strawberry Cake has to be one of my family’s favorite cakes – especially my husband’s.
 As much as I love my Grandmother Verdie’s Strawberry Cake recipe, I wanted to make one that I made from scratch.
-I knew the party gave me the perfect opportunity to gauge my family’s reaction to this updated version of my family’s classic recipe.
+And I must say that we all love this updated version of my family’s classic recipe.

 Quick, easy, delicious and made from just a few simple ingredients, this strawberry cake is definitely a keeper of a recipe.

 The strawberry flavor is light, with bites of fresh strawberries throughout.
 The cake also has a light pink tint rather than an over the top pink coloring that many strawberry cakes get from the addition of flavored gelatin to the mix.

 So, if you are looking for a strawberry cake option that is made from scratch, this is for you!
 While it is perfect for just about any occasion at my house, it is especially nice for showers, weddings, birthdays, and luncheons.

 To make this fresh and scrumptious cake, I use these ingredients: